fabiovalinhos/coronavirusapi/README.md

-# coronavirusrestapiflutter
+# Corona virus rest API with Flutter

-Covid-19 API app test
+App created with Flutter that receives informations from a Covid-19 API

 Instructor Andrea Bizzotto by Udemy